adeboyerichardolaniyan/lapse-health/README.md

 columns, and any ad-hoc or application consumer must use parameterized queries instead of concatenating CMS, FDA, or openFDA text values into SQL strings.

-## Ask it (examples)
-> Which drugs lose protection in the next 18 months and have over $500M in annual Medicare spending?

-> Show the top 10 generic-entry opportunities ranked by score, with expiry dates and market size.

-*(screenshots of the AI analyst answering these go here)*

 ## A note on the data
 CMS keys on drug names and the Orange Book keys on application numbers, so the join between revenue